szeider/mcp-dblp/instructions_prompt.md

 2. Extract the COMPLETE and UNMODIFIED BibTeX entry for each citation directly from DBLP
 3. Output the text with each citation replaced by a \cite{..} command
 4. Output the BibTeX file containing all citations
+5. Save the bibtex file using export_bibtex tool

 ## Important Requirements